List of Coronation Street characters introduced in 2009: Paula Carp

 Paula Carp is the mother of established character Julie Carp (Katy Cavanagh).
 She first appears on 27 February 2009, having a drink with her daughter and meeting old friend Eileen Grimshaw (Sue Cleaver) for the first time in years.
 She surprises Eileen by revealing that she gave birth to Julie when she was only fifteen.
 Paula and Eileen meet several times at Eileen's house but Paula leaves quickly on one occasion when Colin (Edward de Souza), Eileen's father, enters as she feels awkward around him.

 On 27 April 2009, at Colin's seventieth birthday party in the Rovers, Paula arrives, looking for Julie; thinking that Julie and Jason Grimshaw (Ryan Thomas) have slept together.
 Julie and Paula get into an argument over why they can't be together with Paula revealing that they are in fact, related and announces to a shocked Eileen and the rest of the pub that Colin is Julie's biological father.
-At first, Eileen blames Paula for wrecking her parents' marriage but then comes to realise that Paula has been the victim.
+At first, Eileen blames Paula for wrecking her parents' marriage but then comes to realise that Paula, who was only 14 when she fell pregnant with Julie, was the victim.
 When Paula calls to see her a few days later, Eileen makes peace with her.

 After Colin comes out of hospital, following a stroke, Paula goes to the police.
 When they come to the house he dies suddenly of a heart attack and Julie (who was getting to know and love her father) makes it clear she feels Paula is to blame and tells her to go away and never come back.
 In May 2013, Paula had broken her hip while ice skating, and Julie went to take care of her.
 Julie returned to Coronation Street in August, after her mother had made a recovery.
 In December 2013, Julie announced she rang her mother every Sunday and that she has a pet dog, that she often loses.

-Christina

-Christina dropped in at the bookies soon after Peter Barlow's (Chris Gascoyne) return to Weatherfield.
-Peter's employee at the bookies, Leanne Battersby (Jane Danson), who also happened to be Peter's girlfriend, believed he'd spent his time away in rehab, but Christina said that he'd left rehab early to spend time with a mate on her father's yacht in the Mediterranean, and that she'd had a fling with him.
-Christina had no idea of Leanne's existence, and seemed more amused than annoyed at being kept in the dark by Peter.
-When Peter attempted to deny their affair, Christina told him to grow up, and quickly departed.